Islamic Help set out to help Syrian refugee mothers who were expecting by setting up the Birth clinic in Irbid, Jordan. Our commitment includes:

 The Birth clinic is fully furnished with access to the latest medical equipment.
 It features a maternity ward, a paediatric ward, an emergency room, a dentist’s room and a reception area and waiting halls for patients.

-Fully qualified medical and clinical staff have been hired locally for one year with the possibility of extensions.
+Fully qualified medical and clinical staff have been hired locally.
 They include:

 - a gynaecologist and paediatric doctor